-I have a great applesauce recipe for you that is easy and naturally sweet (with no added sugar)!
-Homemade Applesauce is much richer in apple flavor, the texture is more luscious, and it’s sweeter.
+This applesauce recipe is easy and naturally sweet (with no added sugar)!
+Homemade Applesauce is much more rich in apple flavor, the texture is more luscious, and it’s sweeter.
 All you need for this easy recipe are your favorite sweet apples, a splash of water, and a dash of cinnamon if you’d like.

 Homemade applesauce is delightfully easy to make.
 So easy, in fact, that little hands can help you make this kid-friendly snack!
 Bonding with kids in the kitchen is always fun, especially when they’ll actually eat the final product.

 With that being said, as an adult, applesauce is still a favorite treat of mine, too.
 It’s got loads of natural sweetness that satisfy my sweet tooth, but it’s still a pretty guilt-free snack.